2023

 I kinda dislike how infatuated the ML was with the FL lead (it just wasn’t realistic imo for someone to hang onto a one sided crush for that long), and I hated the mid-arch with the ML and his current girlfriend, but other than those two points, I had a good time watching this drama.
 It's at least well produced and has a pretty good pace for the various couples and how they get together.

-• Love Battle
+• Love to Hate You

-3. Love Battle
+3. Love to Hate You

 Korean Drama - 2023, 10 episodes